CryptoCurrents/pretty_terminal/README.md

 `ruby colorized_example.rb`

-You can dig into this further with [this link](https://wiki.archlinux.org/index.php/Color_Bash_Prompt#List_of_colors_for_prompt_and_Bash)
+Bonus: You can dig into this further with [this link](https://wiki.archlinux.org/index.php/Color_Bash_Prompt#List_of_colors_for_prompt_and_Bash)

 ###Ascii art and Animating Text

 #####Ascii

-First you need to convert images into blocks of text using a Ascii generator like [this one](http://www.glassgiant.com/ascii/ to convert images to ascii).
+First you need to convert images into blocks of text using a Ascii generator like [this one](http://glassgiant.com/ascii/).
 You can then use these characters by putting them in an array to shift or replace a piece of the image.
 Your other option, as shown in the example is to write a multiline string.
 Notice the begining `<<-CAPITOLWORD` and ending `CAPITOLWORD`.

 #####Animating Frames